tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 To start, let's identify what a break is.
 To do this, I will turn to [Cal Newport](https://www.calnewport.com/) (like I do for most things related to productivity) and his [deep breaks](https://www.calnewport.com/blog/2016/09/14/on-deep-breaks/) concept.

 If you read his post about deep breaks, you may notice that it is less about what a deep break _is_ and more about what it _isn't_.
 The goal of this style of break is to avoid switching to tasks that will leave [attention residue](https://www.calnewport.com/blog/2016/09/06/a-productivity-lesson-from-a-classic-arcade-game/).
-Attention residue occurs when switching between tasks.
 When you shift your attention to something else, "residue" seems to stick around in your brain and make fully re-engaging with your previous work more difficult.
 The result is an overall decrease in performance.

 An example of a high attention residue context switch that I struggle with is the "quick" check of my email inbox or chat notifications.
 While I may spend less than five minutes scanning my inbox, there is almost always something that catches my attention and lingers in my mind when I switch back to my original work.